 The "slow kill" method of heartworm treatment involves administering monthly heartworm preventive medications (usually ivermectin-based) and waiting for the adult worms in the heart to die a natural death.
 This is only recommended in cases where the dog is not a candidate for treatment with melarsomine or where financial constraints come into play.
 In this scenario, adult worms can take up to two years to die and are still capable of causing damage to the heart and lungs during that period.

 Treatment of Caval Syndrome

-Caval syndrome is a particularly severe form of heartworm disease in which the heartworms fill the entire right side of the heart and spill out of the heart into the vessel that leads to the heart.
+Caval syndrome is a particularly severe form of heartworm disease where the heartworms fill the entire right side of the heart and spill out into the surrounding blood vessels.
 Dogs with caval syndrome are generally very ill and the only successful treatment is the physical removal of the worms from the heart.

-Please note: this article has been provided for informational purposes only.
-If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.-
+This article has been provided for informational purposes only.
+If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.